 It wouldn’t be long until Guffey began losing its population.
 Today the community has only around 49 residents and relies heavily on tourism.
 Several original structures remain and are even occupied.
 Others have been kept up, though empty.
 The town has a charter school, restaurant, small museum, and more.
 Guffey continues to be the center of activity for nearby ranches, some of which are Park County Historic Landmarks, including the Aspen Creek/Bener/Moore Ranch, Campbell Ranch, and Thirty-One-Mile Ranch.

-After visiting this quirky, somewhat ghost town in Park County Colorado, it was no surprise to find out that they have a habit of electing animals as Mayor.
+After visiting this quirky, somewhat ghost town in Park County, Colorado, it was no surprise to find out that they have a habit of electing animals as Mayor.
 In fact, the two main political parties are the Democats and the Repuplicans.
 The current Mayor, Monster the Cat was elected in 1998.
-Lydia Reynolds of Guffey’s 31 Mile Ranch and Bill Sioux of Guffey Garage left us a comment below confirming Monster was still alive and well in November 2019.
+Lydia Reynolds of Guffey’s 31 Mile Ranch and Bill Sioux of Guffey Garage left us a comment confirming Monster was still alive and well in November 2019.

-©Dave Alexander, Legends of America, updated June 2021.
+©Dave Alexander/Legends of America, updated November 2021.

 Colorado Historic Newspapers Collection